-THP 207 Introduction to Acting: The Creative Imagination.
-(3) F Development of the actor as an artist, introducing the use of the creative imagination through sensory experience as led by Stanislavski.
+THP 207 Acting: The Creative Imagination.
+(3) F

+Development of the actor as an artist, introducing the use of the creative imagination through sensory experience as led by Stanislavski.
 Studio.
-Prerequisite: written instructor approval.
-Prerequisites with a grade of "C" or higher: THE 220; THP 102.
+Prerequisite: instructor approval by interview.
+Prerequisite with a grade of "C" or higher: THP 102.
+Pre- or corequisite: THE 220.

-THP 208 Introduction to Acting: Doing the Action.
+THP 208 Acting: The Reality of Doing.
 (3) S

 Continuation of the inner process, applying the techniques of Meisner to discover the creativity in the spontaneous experience.
-Studio.
 Prerequisite: written instructor approval.
-Prerequisite with a grade of "B" or higher: THP 207.
+Prerequisite with a grade of "B" or higher: THP 207